Lumiera

 • reversed in direction

-• the playback can be looped, with unlimited adjustments of the loop boundaries any time.
+• playback can be looped, with unlimited adjustments of the loop boundaries at any time.

 Conclusions for the Design

-Based on these observations, the following design looks pretty much obvious:
+Based on these observations, the following design would appear to be pretty much obvious:

-Overall, the player subsystem can be described as “play/render-this”-service.
-Given an suitable (high-level) object, the Player has the ability to “perform” (play or render) it.
+The overall player subsystem can be described as “play/render-this”-service.
+Given a suitable (high-level) object, the player has the ability to “perform” (play or render) the object.

-• the standard case is playing a timeline.
+• the standard operation is playing a timeline.

-• it’s conceivable to allow playing a selection of other objects, like e.g. directly playing a clip or even media asset.
-In these cases, its the player’s job to prepare the necessary scaffolding on the fly.
+• it is conceivable that playing a selection of other objects would be permitted, for example, directly playing a clip or even a media asset.
+In these cases, it is the player’s job to prepare the scaffolding that is required on the fly.

-Yet each such performance of an object is a stateful instance, a player application: On application of the player service, the client gets a front-end handle, a play-controller, which is a state machine.
-It provides states and transitions of the kind play, pause, ffwd, rew, goto, step, scrub and similar.
-Moreover it maintains (or connects to) a distinct playback location, and it can be hooked up with a play-control GUI widget (or something simpler in case of a render process, which is free wheeling).
+Yet each such performance of an object is a stateful instance, a player application: on application of the player service, the client obtains a front-end handle, a play-controller, which is a state machine.
+This provides states and transitions such as play, pause, ffwd, rew, goto, step, scrub and similar.
+Moreover, it maintains (or connects to) a distinct playback location, and it can be hooked up to a play-control GUI widget (or something simpler in the case of a render process, which is free wheeling).

-Each play-controller in turn gets associated with several play/render-processes, one for each independent media stream (channel) to be produced.
-Of course this isn’t an operating system process; rather, each such process is a compound of entries in a registration table, which serve the purpose of tying several other services together, which we initiate and use in order to make that render process happen.
-Most notably, we’ll use the services of the actual engine, which provides us with kind of a calculation stream service: the ability to deliver a sequence of calculated data frames in a timely fashion.
+Each play-controller, in turn, is then associated with several play/render-processes, one for each independent media stream (channel) to be produced.
+Of course this isn’t an operating system process; rather, each such process is a compound of entries in a registration table, which serves the purpose of tying several other services together, which we initiate and use in order to make that render process happen.
+Most notably, we’ll use the services of the actual engine which provides us with a kind of a calculation stream service: the ability to deliver a sequence of calculated data frames in a timely fashion.

 • the “what” to render: this information stems from the session/model.